An Investment in the Bridge Between Iceland and Greece

 h2h10

 Exploring the artistic landscapes of Iceland and Greece reveals a rich tapestry of influence and inspiration.
 Icelandic creativity, often defined by its innovative spirit, complements Greece’s deep historical roots.
 With their rich heritage, the Greeks often look back to Ancient Greece, its philosophy and the ideas that originated there.
 Countries with such a profound and renowned history often need partners to help bring them into the contemporary context—other countries that can introduce the new.
 The dynamic between Iceland and Greece reflects this in some ways.
-Icelandic artists excel in crafting professional nonsense that pairs well with Greece’s classical legacy.
+Icelandic artists excel in crafting non - hierarchical professional projects that pair well with Greece’s classical legacy.
 The Greeks bring an inherent Mediterranean warmth that brightens the darkness slowly encroaching upon us here in the Northern Hemisphere.

 The festival represents the first cultural connection between Iceland and Greece.
 The main link between the nations thus far has been through companies that fish and sell seafood, as both countries have rich fishing traditions and are surrounded by sea.
 Another commonality is tourism, a vital resource for both nations.